SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     unignore_entities : set(GameEntity)
 ```

-Gives a game entity projectile behavior.
+Gives a game entity projectile behaviour.
 A projectile is always spawned with another `GameEntity` object as a target.
 The engine calculates a parabolic path to the target, using the `arc`, `accuracy` and `target_mode` members.
 While moving along this path, the game entity can use other abilities.

 **arc**
 The starting arc of the projectile as value between 0 and 360.